-The sign of a great peach or nectarine is when, after biting into it, juice runs down your chin.
+The sign of a great peach is when, after biting into it, juice runs down your chin.
 This is the quality that we strive to grow here at DeMeritt Hill Farm.
-We have several varieties of peaches and nectarines that we harvest from early August into mid-September.
+We have several varieties of peaches that we harvest from early August into mid-September.
 Our New Hampshire peaches can be bought in the farm store.
-We pick the peaches and nectarines at the optimum ripeness so you get that tree-ripen flavor in our store without having to go to the orchard.
+We pick the peaches at the optimum ripeness so you get that tree-ripen flavor in our store without having to go to the orchard.

 Fun Facts & Tips

 The flesh of a peach should have a slight give, but use your whole hand vs. fingertips to check since the fruit bruises so easily.
 Be sure to check for an even coloring of golden or creamy yellow.

 Types we grow here